SERVICE AREA

 Westport is where southeastern Massachusetts meets the Atlantic.
 Horseneck Beach, Westport Point, and the Westport River system drive the waterfront market, while inland properties offer farmland and open space that's increasingly rare this close to the coast.
 The town's wine country — Westport Rivers Vineyard and surrounding farms — gives it a character distinct from neighboring towns.

-John Long, John Long Real Estate Team agent serving Westport
+John Long, John Long Real Estate agent serving Westport

 Why John Long